 - There is a similar UAC bypass technique using fodhelper.exe (less evasive implementation)

 - Downloading and executing two malicious executables (Arkei stealer and Eternity stealer)

 - The Eternity stealer is downloaded by the exact same Powershell command as the second Powershell command from the same URL

 Though the URL downloading the Eternity stealer is the same, we think these may be two different threat actors that used the same downloader as a service.

 Defending Against NFT Malware Like NFT-001

 The crypto and NFT communities are on the cutting edge of financial innovation, and they are a lucrative target for attackers.
-This naturally means there’s more scope for threat actors to exploit gaps in such rapidly evolving technology.
 This new staged downloader for NFT-001 is more evasive than the earlier version, increasing its ability to sneak past traditional cybersecurity solutions.
 According to the latest Picus report, defense evasion is now the most popular tactic among malware operators.